Hospital Bill and Lien Resolution

 - Physicians Regional Medical Center (Naples, Collier County).

 Navigating the process of dealing with a lien on your personal injury settlement or verdict can be confusing.
-An experienced legal team can help fight for the best possible outcome.What is a Medical Lien?
+An experienced legal team in Fort Myers can help fight for the best possible outcome.What is a Medical Lien?

 A lien is a claim by one person or entity on another’s property.
 In a Florida personal injury case, a medical lien is a court order that mandates you pay the hospital or insurer (health care or workers’ compensation) from the proceeds of your personal injury settlement any medical bills they initially covered.